900-MHz microwave radiation promotes oxidation in rat brain

 "catalase activity",

-"reactive oxygen species (ROS) level"
+"reactive oxygen species (ROS)",

 ],

-"main_findings": "Exposure to 900 MHz mobile phone radiation at 0.9 W/kg SAR for 2 hours daily over 45 days in rats led to significant decreases in glutathione peroxidase, superoxide dismutase, protein kinase, and melatonin levels, and significant increases in catalase activity, creatine kinase, caspase 3, and reactive oxygen species in the brain compared to sham-exposed controls.",
+"main_findings": "In 35-day-old Wistar rats exposed to 900-MHz mobile phone radiation at SAR 0.9 W/kg for 2 h/day over 45 days, the exposed group showed significant decreases in glutathione peroxidase, superoxide dismutase, protein kinase C, and pineal melatonin, with significant increases in catalase activity, creatine kinase, caspase 3, and ROS compared with sham-exposed rats.
+The authors interpreted these changes as indicating oxidative stress in the brain under exposure conditions.",

 "effect_direction": "harm",